Flatcurvature/flatcurvature.github.io/src/content/posts/rsa-aes-at-scale/index.md

 In this post, we’ll explore how to secure large data sets using a hybrid cryptographic system that combines the strength of RSA and AES.

-In this post, we’ll explore how to secure large data sets using a hybrid cryptographic system that combines the strength of RSA and AES.

 ## Why Not Just Use RSA or AES Alone?

 - RSA is excellent for key exchange, but inefficient for encrypting large files.